michaelockenden/algorand-flask/blog/blogpost.md

 You can also add a link from your index with `<h2><a href="{{ url_for('main_bp.send') }}">Send/Receive</a></h2>`

-Notice if you try to click submit you will just get an error.
+Notice if you try to click submit you would just get an error.
 We still need to implement actually sending the algorand using the algod client.

 We can add to `algod.py`